DocVaughan/MCHE201---Intro-to-Eng-Design/MicroPython/MCHE201 - In-class Exercise 5 - 10:11:18/README.md

 That exercise was given as:
   * Divide the flex sensor range into four
-  * Turn on the same number LEDs as the “range number” of the current state of the flex sensor.
+  * Turn on the same number LEDs as the "range number" of the current state of the flex sensor.
   * In other words, when the sensor is not bent, no LEDs should be on.
 When it's bent a little, one LED should turn on.
 When it's bent to its